SherG/tester1/site/content/post/strength-training-80s.md

 Yesterday marked 25 years that I've had the privilege of coaching Fernand.
 Over the course of those years I'm even more proud to call him a friend.

 Thank you dear Fernand for granting me the trust to guide you this past quarter century.
 You are my inspiration and my purpose!

+## An Invitation For You

+If you're interested in exploring what strength training can do for your health and well-being, I invite you to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness in Manhattan.

+There's no other topic that I enjoy discussing more.
+After all, our strength and health is the foundation for a well-lived life.

 <br/><hr>

 ### Related Reading